progvocab/products-service/backend/java/memory/README.md

   * **Old Generation (Tenured)**

     * Long-lived objects move here after surviving multiple GCs.
+* the age is stored in the mark word , it is incremented by 1 if the object survives GC , on crossings the threshold object is moved to old generation and the references in thread stack is updated.
 * Also includes **String Pool** (interned strings).

 ### 3. **JVM Stack**